chrispanag/greek-name-klitiki/README.md

 # greek-name-klitiki
-A NodeJS package that transforms greek names to the "Calling" grammatical form (klitiki)
+A NodeJS package that transforms greek names to the "Vocative" grammatical form (klitiki)

 ## How to use